chenxi1228/SPEED/partition/README.md

 Parameters:
 - `graphfile`: the name of the file that stores the graph to be partitioned.
 - `nparts`: the number of parts that the graph will be partitioned into.
 Maximum value 256.
+- `topk`: topk nodes are selected as hubs

 Options:
+- `-degree_compute string`  -> option to compute nodes' degree (normal decay)
-- `-algorithm string`  ->  specifies the algorithm to be used (hdrf greedy hashing grid pds dbh).
+- `-algorithm string`  ->  specifies the algorithm to be used (hdrf hashing mymethod).
 Default mymethod.
 - `-lambda double`  ->  specifies the lambda parameter for hdrf and mymethod.
 Default 1.
 - `-beta double` ->  specifies the beta parameter for hdrf.
 Default 0.1.
 - `-seed int` ->  seed for repeated experiment.
 Default 0.